AndreiMisiukevich/CardView.MAUI/docs/IndicatorsControl.md

 ### Custom Indicator

-The default indicator is a `Frame` control that is a 10px by 10px circle.
+The default indicator is a `Border` control that is a 25px by 25px circle.
 This can be change by setting the `ItemTemplate` then setting the `SelectedIndicatorStyle` and `UnselectedIndicatorStyle` styles.

 ### Properties